davidsonalencar/pagarme-challenge/README.md

 # PagarMe Challenge

-Design used for performing a credit card or bank slip transaction and split for two recipients.
+Application used for performing a credit card or bank slip transactions, applies rules split for two recipients and displays the transaction details.

 ## Prerequisite Technologies

-* *Node.js* - <a href="http://nodejs.org/download/">Download</a> and Install Node.js.
+* *Node.js* - [Download](http://nodejs.org/download/) and Install Node.js.

 ## Prerequisite Packages